KalkulierbaR/kalkulierbar/backend/docs/FirstOrderResolution.md

 Each atom has a `lit` property holding an atomic formula (a Relation) as well as a `negated` flag
 to indicate a negated atom.

+The `statusMessage` field contains a status message, set by a method in backend and displayed in frontend.
+After parsing a state, `statusMessage` should always be set to null.

 ## Rule Specification

 ### Resolution (automatic)